Spinola Hours: The Annunciation

-The Hours of the Virgin Mary is the most principle text in the Spinola Hours; unlike many other Book of Hours where the leading text is presented during the beginning, it does not begin until a third of the way into the book.
+The Hours of the Virgin Mary is a principal text in the Spinola Hours; unlike many other book of hours where the leading text is presented during the beginning, it does not begin until a third of the way into the book.
 The Annunciation (fol.
 92v) illustrated by the Master of James IV, showcases a framed panel in a special red text "incipiu[n]t hore beate marie virginis secundu[m] usu[m] Romanu[m].
-Ad matutin[as]", 'The Hours of the Blessed Virgin Mary are beginning according to the usage of Rome - At Matins'.
+Ad matutin[as]", 'Beginning the Hours of the Blessed Virgin Mary, according to the usage of Rome.
+Matins'.